thedeveloperever/thedeveloperever/README.md

 ## dotslashlevi's Profile
-- Pronouns: He/Him.
 - I know HTML+CSS, Bash, and Batch.
-- I’m currently working on a Minecraft optimizer for Windows that will help boost FPS.
-(For those on MacOS, please use MacOS Debloater
+- I'm currently working on a Minecraft optimizer for Windows that will help boost FPS.
+- I'm also working on porting my website to Material Design Minimal.
-- I’m currently learning Javscript.
+- I'm currently learning Javscript.